jcmturner/gokrb5/README.md

 Currently the following is working/tested:
 * Client side libraries that supports authentication to HTTP servers that implement SPNEGO using Kerberos 5.
 * Service side libraries for implementing HTTP web servers using Kerberos SPNEGO authentication.
+* Microsoft PAC Authorization Data is processed and exposed in the HTTP request context.
+Available if Microsoft Active Directory is used as the KDC.
-* Tested against MIT KDC only (please let me know if you find it works against Microsoft Active Directory).
-MIT KDC 1.6.3 is the oldest version tested against.
+* Tested against MIT KDC (1.6.3 is the oldest version tested against) and Microsoft Active Directory (Windows 2008 R2)
 * Tested against a KDC that supports PA-FX-FAST.
 * Tested against users that have pre-authentication required using PA-ENC-TIMESTAMP.

 #### Implemented Encryption & Checksum Types
-The currently implemented encryption types are:
+The currently implemented encryption types limited to:

 | Implementation | Encryption ID | Checksum ID |
 |-------|-------------|------------|